• bletours@gmail.com

 Day 04:Thimphu –Dochula pass- Punakha sightseeing

-After breakfast, drive to Punakha through Dochula Pass (3,088m/10,130ft).
-If you have a clear sky, the view of the Himalayan Mountain ranges is spectacular and you can even see the Gasa Dzong as a white dot in the horizon.
-Visit the beautiful 108 chortens built on the hill by Her Majesty Ashi Dorji Wangmo for the security and well being of His Majesty the King of Bhutan.
+After breakfast, drive to Punakha through Dochula Pass (3,088 m/10,130 ft).
+If you are lucky to have a clear sky, the view of the Himalayan Mountain ranges is spectacular and you can even see the Gasa Dzong as a white dot in the horizon.
+Circumambulate the beautiful 108 chortens built on the hill by Her Majesty Ashi Dorji Wangmo in memory of the soldiers who lost their lives during the 2003 battle against the Indian rebels and well being of His Majesty the King of Bhutan.

 Day 05: Khamsum Yuelley Namgyal Hike – Paro

-Water Rafting: While returning back from the hike there is a water rafting facilities in the base camp and if interested you can avail those facilities else you will be drive back where you will be going to stop at Zomlithang Stupa which is newly built by our Forth King’s father in law Dasho Ugyen Dorji for the sentient beings.
-After lunch we will be going to make a drive back to Paro and will allocate one master who gives you talk about Buddhism with questions and answers.
+Water Rafting: While returning from the hike there is a water rafting facilities in the base camp and if interested you can avail those facilities or you can opt to be driven back where you stop at Zomlithang Stupa which was newly built by our Forth King’s father in law Dasho Ugyen Dorji for the sentient beings.
+After lunch we will drive back to Paro and will allocate one master who give you talk about Buddhism with questions and answers session.

 Day 06: Paro – A Hike to Paro Takshang ( Tiger nest Temple )

-Then travel back to your hotel, on the way visiting Kyichu temple,one of the 108 temples built in the 7th century by the Tibetan King Songsten Gampo.
-The story goes that a giant demon lay across the whole area of Tibet and the Himalayas and was preventing the spread of Buddhism.
-To overcome her, King Songtsen Gampo decided to build 108 temples, which would be placed on all the points of her body.
-Kyichu Temple is one of the 108 temples.
+Then on the way back to your hotel,visit Kyichu temple,one of the 108 temples built in the 7th century by the Tibetan King Songsten Gampo.
+The story goes that a giant orgress lay across the whole of the Himalayas and was preventing the spread of Buddhism.
+To overcome her,the King decided to build 108 temples on her body, which would pin her down forever .
+Kyichu Temple is one of the 108 temples which was supposed to have been built on her knee.

 Day 07: Departure